codebotx/Face-Recognition/README.md

 	Used Harcasscade to detect faces using the default camera Caputed 10th frame to save the data
-	Saved the data in a numpy array to match
+	Saved the data in a numpy array and used knn to recognize a face